posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 1. Switch to `Agent` mode by clicking on the mode selector at the bottom of the chat pane and selecting `Agent`.

-1. Ensure you have the [demo script](./r-demo.R) attached to the chat context.
+1. Ensure you have [r-demo.R](./r-demo.R) attached to the chat context.
 If it is not already attached:

     1. Open the file in the editor